papersdclub/theclub/prerequisites.md

 # Pre-requisites

 The idea of this page is to create a road-map for beginners.
-We all have very differnt backgrounds - there are beginners and there are experienced practicioners.
+We all have very different backgrounds - there are beginners and there are experienced practitioners.
 It would be great if we can create a structured curriculum for our field.

 **One constraint**, though [**IMPORTANT**]: **DO NOT add redundant resources**.